Root canals are all about saving rather than extracting a tooth.

 Remember that your dentist is the one who can assess your condition and determine what type of treatment would work best.

-That includes determining if a root canal treatment in Markham is what you need.
+That includes determining if a root canal treatment is what you need.

 Don’t delay that visit to the dentist.

 Choosing to put off diagnosis and treatment will only lead to more discomfort and possibly other complications you want to avoid.